Texas surpasses 20,000 virus deaths, second highest in US

 A state appeals court last week sided with Texas Attorney General Ken Paxton and lifted a local shutdown order in El Paso, where mobile morgues are being trucked in to help overwhelmed hospitals and funeral homes.

+The El Paso county morgue reached out to the El Paso Sheriff’s Department for help after it became “overwhelmed,” according to El Paso Sheriff’s Department Public Affairs Director Chris Acosta.
+Inmates of the county’s detention facility “were asked to help for a stipend of $2 an hour,” Acosta said in a statement.

+According to Acosta, between four and eight participants of the detention facility’s trustee program have volunteered daily since Nov.
+9. She said they are accompanied by a sheriff deputy and two detention officers and are provided with personal protective equipment.
+The volunteers are minimum custody inmates with misdemeanor offenses, Acosta said, and their volunteer service is temporary “since we are waiting for the National Guard to take over.”

-Just last week, it became America’s first state to record more than 1 million confirmed COVID-19 cases.
-Texas also recently surpassed California, the most populous state, in recording the highest number of positive coronavirus tests.
+Texas also became America’s first state to record more than 1 million confirmed COVID-19 cases last week.
+It also recently surpassed California, the most populous state, in recording the highest number of positive coronavirus tests.
 The true number of infections is likely higher because many people haven’t been tested, and studies suggest people can be infected and not feel sick.

 During the summer, people with COVID-19 overwhelmed hospitals in Houston and in the Rio Grande Valley, along the border with Mexico.
 But in the fall case numbers dipped, and Abbott began relaxing some coronavirus restrictions, allowing restaurants and gyms to let more people inside.
 He also let county leaders decide if they wanted to reopen bars at 50% capacity.